 For college-owned equipment, the Hardware Shop will provide security cables upon request.
 For personal equipment, security locks can be purchased from the Bookstore.

-If you have questions about securing your equipment or want a security review, talk to Computer User Services (or ACS for administrative staff).
+If you have questions about securing your equipment or want a security review, talk to Computer User Services.